A Bicycle and Pedestrian Plan for Arlington Heights

 The planning process will include three basic phases, with public input being a key component of each phase.
 The first phase will involve a thorough analysis of the existing conditions within the Village using information gathered through stakeholder interviews, steering committee meetings, workshops, review of previous studies, and analysis of available data.
 Phase two will focus on creating a vision for bicycling and walking in Arlington Heights by identifying major goals and objectives.
 The final phase will combine efforts from previous phases to create a bicycle and pedestrian plan with network recommendations, policies, programs, and actions steps to be undertaken in order to achieve the community's vision for bicycling and walking.

 A series of workshops, on-line survey opportunities, and public meetings will be scheduled throughout the course of this project to gather input from stakeholders living, working, or regularly visiting the Village of Arlington Heights.
-Please check back for future opportunities to become involved in this exciting planning process.

 10-mile bike ride set in Arlington Heights, Chicago Tribune, May 25, 2014